-Beginning with the 2015-17 biennium, the intent of the Legislature and the Oregon Department of Forestry is to expand the implementation efforts statewide.
+Beginning with the 2015-17 biennium, the intent of the Oregon Legislature and the Oregon Department of Forestry is to expand the implementation efforts statewide.

 Dashboard – The FFWG has published the 2017 Federal Forest Dashboard highlighting forest management and restoration in six federal forests in eastern Oregon.
 The dashboard gauges were updated in 2018 to include nine years of data.
 See this PowerPoint presentation (PDF) for the updated gauges.